 By using blockchain technology, no one can modify the data stored in it.
 This characteristic allows you to have an accurate record of how conditions were throughout the supply chain.
 If something goes wrong, like shipping goods to the wrong place, the blockchain log will show precisely where the error occurred.

-It also allows the merchandise recipient to check that everyone handled the items correctly and authentic.
+It also allows the merchandise recipient to check that everyone handled the items correctly and was authentic.
 This function is crucial to combat fraud in the luxury goods sector, such as high-end articles.
 Manufacturers place a small inside the object.
 When scanned, the article reports the processes it has gone through from production to delivery.
 That chip remains even after the store sells the bag.
 The buyer

 can now verify the origin and authenticity of re recently acquired bag.